Cristian Tello

-Cristian Tello Herrera ([ˈkɾistjan ˈteʎo eˈreɾa]; born 11 August 1991) is a Spanish professional footballer who plays as a forward or winger for Saudi Professional League club Al Fateh.
+Cristian Tello Herrera ([ˈkɾistjan ˈteʎo eˈreɾa]; born 11 August 1991) is a Spanish professional footballer who plays as a forward or winger for UAE Second Division League side FC Palm City.

 He spent his youth at Espanyol and Barcelona, playing for both clubs' reserves before breaking through into the first team of the latter.
 He also spent one and a half seasons in Portugal with Porto and as many in Italy with Fiorentina.
-He returned Spain with Betis in 2017, where he made 172 total appearances and scored 24 goals, winning the Copa del Rey in 2022.
+He returned to Spain with Betis in 2017, where he made 172 total appearances and scored 24 goals, winning the Copa del Rey in 2022.

 Tello represented Spain at the 2012 Olympics, and was part of the under-21 squad which won the European Championship in 2013.
 He won his only full cap in 2013.

 Club career

 Espanyol

 Born in Sabadell, Barcelona, Catalonia, Tello started playing at the age of eight with CFU Can Rull, moving to FC Barcelona shortly after and being loaned to another club in the region, CF Damm, for one year.

 In 2008, his contract expired and RCD Espanyol signed him.
-He made his senior debut in the 2009–10 season, playing four games with the B team and being relegated from the Segunda División B.
+He made his senior debut in the 2009–10 season, playing four games with the B team and being relegated from Segunda División B.